rozbb/draft-waict-transparency/draft-waict-transparency.md

 * A **Site** is a web-based service that exposes some functionality that people want to use.
 Examples include Facebook or Proton Mail. **A Site is identified by its origin**, i.e., the triple of scheme, domain, and port.
 * A **User** is someone that wants to use a Site.
 We treat a User and their browser as one in the same in this document.
+* The **Enrollment Server** is the service that a Site registers with to announce that they have enabled transparency.
+There is a single global Enrollment Server.
 * The **Log Provider** is the entity that runs a Log.
 The Log Provider MAY be distinct from the entity that runs the Site.
 Depending on the Site, the Log Provider may have to store a lot of data, and be expected to have high uptime. **A Log Provider is identified by its domain.**
 * A **Log** is a tamper-evident service that stores data in an authenticated, append-only data structure with a succinct representative.
 For simplicity, we will assume this is a Merkle tree with the representative being the root.
 A Site MAY use more than one Log at a time. **A Log is identified by the triple of: Log Provider, Site being logged, and revision, a 64-bit unique identifier for disambiguation.**
 * An **Actor** is any party that interfaces with a Log.
 They may also produce signatures of the Log root.
 There are a few specific kinds of Actors.
 We give some broad definitions below, but note that Actors can really do whatever.